turbot/flowpipe-docs/docs/learn.md

 # Learn Flowpipe

-Testing again flowpipe allows you to create "pipelines as code" to define workflows and other tasks that run in a sequence.
+Flowpipe allows you to create "pipelines as code" to define workflows and other tasks that run in a sequence.

 ## Creating your first pipeline